Max Muncy Preview, Player Props: Dodgers vs. Braves

-Max Muncy -- batting .325 in his past 10 games -- will be in action for the Los Angeles Dodgers against the Atlanta Braves, with Bryce Elder on the hill, on September 2 at 9:10 PM ET.
+Max Muncy -- hitting .308 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the Atlanta Braves, with Charlie Morton on the mound, on September 3 at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Braves.
+He had a hitless performance in his most recent game (0-for-4 with an RBI) against the Braves.

 Max Muncy Game Info & Props vs. the Braves